 7 products available through Appliances Online

-Canstar Blue commissioned Colmar Brunton to survey 3,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who have bought and used a new vacuum cleaner in the last 3 years – in this case, 1,517 people.
+Canstar Blue commissioned Colmar Brunton to survey 3,500 Australian adults across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have purchased and used a vacuum cleaner in the last 3 years – in this case, 1,052 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.

 Air Conditioner Reviews & Ratings - April 20th

 Canstar Blue looks at the highest rated appliance brands and picks out some potential bargains this end of financial year sales time.– Read more

 Appliances - April 16th

 Switching off gas stoves could help reduce the impact of childhood asthma, according to a new study.
 Researchers from the University of Queensland found that for 12.3 per cent of asthma sufferers aged 14 or younger …– Read more